 The Eight Best Nuts for Your Diet

-They are particularly a great source of protein, fiber, and omega-3s (healthy fats).
+Nuts are a particularly great source of protein, fiber, omega-3s (healthy fats), and minerals.
 Undoubtedly, they are one of the healthiest foods there are for your heart and brain.
-In fact, a handful of nuts a day can reduce your risk of cardiovascular disease by around 20% (1), thanks to their richness of unsaturated fatty acids and other vitamins and minerals.
+Nuts lower your risk of cancer, improve mental health, and decrease the chance of strokes.
+These health benefits are thanks to their richness of unsaturated fatty acids and other vitamins and minerals.
 They are a nutritional powerhouse and make powerful healthy snacks on the go.

 Almonds are an excellent source of protein, packing in 6 g per serving.
-This can be as much as 15% of your daily protein intake depending on your needs.
-Almonds also contain vitamin E, an important vitamin for maintaining healthy skin, hair, and nails.
+This can be as much as 15% of your daily protein intake, depending on your needs.
+Almonds also contain vitamin E, which is important for maintaining healthy skin, hair, and nails.
 Vitamin E also helps to protect your cell membranes from damage, help you lose weight, and lower your blood pressure when combined with a healthy diet.
-Almond is considered the most nutritionally dense nut, meaning they offer the most overall nutrients per ounce.
+Almonds are considered the most nutritionally dense nuts, meaning they offer the most overall nutrients per ounce.

 • Fat = 14g (9 of which are monounsaturated fat, the same heart-healthy fat found in olive oil).